Doerys/Portfolio/3_Projects/MyProjects.md

 # My projects

-Here, you can find a recap of my **biggest projects** and what I did on them!
+Here, you can find a review of my **biggest projects** and what I did on them!

 There are also many smaller projects I did during game jams or student classes.
 You can take a look at my [itch.io page](https://maerys.itch.io/) to check on them!